SJBRF/asic_design_course2024/README.md

 --------

-## Lab2: Simulation using Spike simulator
+## Lab2: Simulation using Spike simulator:

 Task: Simulate the same C program used above (sum1ton.c) using the spike simulator and debug the RISC-V instructions